-The statute of limitations on a birth injury claim in the District of Columbia is three years from the date the injury occurred or the date the injury was discovered.
+The statute of limitations on a birth injury claim in D.C. is three years from the date the injury occurred or the date the injury was discovered.
 If an infant should die from a birth injury, a family has only two years from the date of death to file a wrongful death lawsuit.
-Certain exceptions exist to the statute of limitations.
+Certain exceptions exist to the statute.
 A statute of limitations can also be extended if a defendant attempted to fraudulently conceal his or her malpractice or left the state after committing the malpractice.
-Since birth injuries involve children, it is important to note that minors have three years to file lawsuits from the dates that they turn age 18 years.
+Since birth injuries involve children, it is important to note that minors have three years to file lawsuits from the date that they turn age 18 years.

 In many cases, insurance companies will offer victims low settlements.
 Insurers know that many families are in desperate situations.
 They often try to encourage people to accept these offers by telling them that they will get to keep more money for themselves and not share it with an attorney.

 However, in reality, most initial settlement offers from insurance companies fall woefully short of what victims are entitled to receive.
 You will want to make sure you have an attorney to give yourself the best chance of recovering all of the compensation you need and deserve after your child suffers a birth injury.

 What To Do If Your Child Suffered a Birth Injury in Washington, D.C.

 At The Law Offices of Dr. Michael M. Wilson MD, JD & Associates, our medical malpractice attorneys will help you to develop a life care plan that outlines every conceivable expense your child has incurred or will incur because of his or her injury.
 The life care plan can describe the expected economic and non-economic damages that you should seek in your case.

 Insurance companies will be initially reluctant to pay your demands.
 Still, they will ultimately become more willing to settle when it becomes evident that you are willing to take your case to court.
 It is far less expensive to settle a case than take one to trial.